Navkiratkaur/currencyConverter-2/README.md

-# currencyConverter
+# Currency Converter

-An android currency converter that uses http://api.fixer.io/latest?base=USD
+A quick android currency converter that uses exchange rates from http://fixer.io/

+## How to build and run the application

+## How to run the tests